Version 3

 Residence cards are issued with a validity of 5 years, unless the minor dependant turns 14 or 18 years old, in which case the card validity ceases on the dependant’s birthday.
 In the latter cases, the card is renewed automatically.
 Renewal requests after the 5-year expiry have to be done via the agent.
 The renewal procedure is subject to change.
 Biometric data has to be recaptured before cards can be extended.

 The duration of the lease has to be not less than a year to comply with the set requirements.
-But the beneficiary must have a valid residence in Malta at all times, with no gaps whatsoever.
+But the beneficiary must always have a valid residence in Malta with no gaps whatsoever.

 After five years, the beneficiaries do not need to retain the qualifying property.
 However, if the beneficiaries would like to extend their stay in Malta, they are still required to retain a residential property and obtain health insurance to cover risks in Malta and other European countries.
 The Agency has the right to ask the beneficiaries, via the licensed agents, to provide proof of residential address and health insurance, while also undertaking due diligence checks to ensure the beneficiary and dependents are still eligible.
 At its discretion, the Agency also reserves the right to carry out random property spot-checks.